mihaela-stoian/StrongCoherency_CL_ROAD-R/README.md

 author = {Eleonora Giunchiglia and Alex Tatomir and Mihaela Catalina Stoian and Thomas Lukasiewicz}, }
 ```

+**Differently from the previous repository, it uses [PiShield](https://github.com/mihaela-stoian/PiShield) for integrating the constraint layer into the neural network models.**

 ## Table of Contents